 Product Development.
-The decrease in product development expense was primarily caused by a reduction in payroll and allocated costs due to these costs being capitalized at higher levels resulting from our ongoing internal development projects.
+The decrease in product development expense was primarily caused by a reduction in compensation and allocated costs due to reduced headcount year over year, offset in part by a reduction in the amount of these costs that were capitalized year over year.